 17. Peg Perego Book Cross – $499

 The Book Cross is a new all-terrain stroller from Peg Perego.
-What makes this model very attractive is that it also has a light weight of only 22 lbs, compact one-hand fold and the ability to turn into a travel system with an infant car seat or a pram with a bassinet.
+What makes this model very attractive is that it also has a light weight of only 22 lbs, a compact one-hand fold, and the ability to turn into a travel system with an infant car seat or a pram with a bassinet.
 The roomy seat has a deep one-hand recline and can accommodate a newborn or a tall toddler up to 50 lbs.

 Here is a short video overview.